tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 [Complete list of Processing.py lessons]({{ site.baseurl }}/#processing-reverse)

+We will also touch on a few game development concepts, namely *collision detection* and *delta time*.

 ### Some User Interface History

 It may hard to believe, but there was a time when computers had no video displays.
 We'll skip over that early punch-card-and-blinking-lights-and-teleprinters chapter of computing history, though, and begin at the *Command Line Interface* (CLI).
 Early computer with monitors couldn't display much more than text and basic graphics but this was enough to support a handy CLI.
 By typing a series of commands, one could instruct a computer to perform its various functions.
 The CLI, however, is far from dead an buried.
 While it may no longer be the predominant means of interfacing with computing devices, system administrators and programmers still rely on it for many daily computing tasks.
 Indeed, you are likely to be surprised by how much can be accomplished just typing instructions.
 If you have mastered the command line, you will also find it more efficient in certain situations, particularly where repetitive tasks and batch processing are involved.